Expo App Development Costs in 2026: Complete Pricing Breakdown

 iOS large$4

 Larger workers provide more CPU and memory, which can significantly speed up build times for complex applications.
-Additionally, on the Starter, Production, and Enterprise plans, you can purchase additional build concurrency for $50/concurrency per month, allowing you to run multiple builds simultaneously.
+Additionally, on any paid plan, you can purchase additional build concurrency for $50/concurrency per month (up to 5 additional), allowing you to run multiple builds simultaneously.
+When planning your AI workflow ROI, factor in these build costs as part of your overall development infrastructure.

 CI/CD and Testing Costs